Cover Letters

 Style

-Try to sound professional yet conversational, rather than wordy or too formal.
+Aim for a professional tone that conveys your message to the reader succinctly - remember it's not an essay or dissertation!
 Write in clear, concise English – take care not to drown the reader with your detail and avoid jargon they may not understand.
 The Plain English Campaign has some good guidance on improving your writing style.

 Content